 Choosing a place to volunteer

-Being in a role that feels 'right' will mean your volunteering is more likely to be successful and rewarding.
-To help you make a decision, it's good to find out:
+Volunteering in a role that fits your interests, personal values and skill development goals will mean that your experience is more likely to be successful and rewarding.

 Volunteering on campus